Clemapfel/jluna/docs/manual.md

 #### Do **NOT** use `@threadcall`

 Lastly, a warning: Julia has a macro called `@threadcall`, which purports to simply execute a `ccall` in a new thread.
-Internally, it actually uses the libuv threadpool for this, not the native Julia threadpool.
+Internally, it actually uses the libuv thread pool for this, not the native Julia thread pool.
 Because the C-API is seemingly hardcoded to segfault any attempt at accessing the Julia state through any non-master C-side thread, using `@threadcall` to call arbitrary code also segfaults.
 Because of this, it is not recommended to use `@threadcall` in any circumstances.
-Instead, call `ccall` from within a proper `Base.Task`, or use `jluna`s threadpool to execute C-side code.
+Instead, call `ccall` from within a proper `Base.Task`, or use `jluna`s thread pool to execute C-side code.

 ---